hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 ---
 name: lab-exercise-2a
 # 👩‍💻 Lab Exercise: Terraform in Action
-In the next lab we'll begin by building out a single resource group.
-Then you'll create a virtual network and finally add  the other components of our infrastructure.
+Let's use Terraform to build, manage, and destroy Azure resources.
+This is a three part lab.
+In part one you'll build the HashiCat application stack.

-Click on the link below to visit the HashiCorp training lab:
+Click on the link below to visit the HashiCorp training lab.
+Your instructor will provide an invitation code you can use to access the track.

 [https://instruqt.com/hashicorp/tracks/terraform-build-azure](https://instruqt.com/hashicorp/tracks/terraform-build-azure)

-Your instructor will let you know when it's time to regroup.
+**STOP** after you complete the Terraform Graph challenge.

+???
+**We will explore the Terraform Graph together once everyone has completed the lab.
+Once you have the graph running in your instruqt lab stop there.**

 ---
 name: chapter-3-review